-This Sunday, Grand Theft Auto 4 turns ten years old (it came out later on PC, of course, something we've gotten used to from Rockstar).
-I remember the excitement of that first trailer, a stylish riff on Godfrey Reggio’s Koyaanisqatsi, featuring timelapse shots of Liberty City set to Pruit Igoe by Philip Glass.
-And it’s these images that come to mind when I think about the game, more than Niko Bellic, Three Leaf Clover, or any of that.
+I remember the excitement of that first trailer (opens in new tab), a stylish riff on Godfrey Reggio’s Koyaanisqatsi, featuring timelapse shots of Liberty City set to Pruit Igoe (opens in new tab) by Philip Glass.
+And it’s these images that come to mind when I think about Grand Theft Auto 4, more than Niko Bellic, Three Leaf Clover, or any of that.
 I see those great canyons of concrete and glass teeming with yellow cabs, the sun casting a hazy glow over the skyline, and that unmistakable palette of autumnal oranges and cool blues.

 Liberty City had appeared twice before in the main GTA series, in top-down form in the original and in primitive 3D in Grand Theft Auto 3.
 The latter is a memorable setting in its own right, but never really felt like the city it was supposed to be an analogue of.
 With 4, however, Rockstar not only made a city that looked like New York, but one that captured its distinctive atmosphere and culture.
 It’s arguably one of the most impressive imaginary cities ever built, but I wondered how it would stand up to scrutiny a decade later, through cruel, modern eyes.
 So I decided to pay it a visit.